kaliayev/calindar/README.md

 ## Future Features

 - Deleting stuff might be nice
-- `recur` is supposed to pre-map the event a handful of times in the future so you don't have to manually put in 'team standup at 2:30' everyday, but it doesn't do that yet
+- ```"recur":true``` in the map is supposed to pre-map the event a handful of times in the future so you don't have to manually put in 'team standup at 2:30' everyday, but it doesn't do that yet
--

 ## License